7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

 DAY 7 - Return to Bangor International Airport - Fly home

-This morning after breakfast, transfer to the airport for your flight home with fabulous memories of Mid-Coast Maine.
+This morning after breakfast, transfer to the airport for your flight home with marvelous memories of Mid-Coast Maine.
 Meal (B)

 WHAT’S INCLUDED?